management

 Loss prevention managers face 44% AI exposure.
 AI-powered surveillance is transforming retail security, but strategic thinking stays human.

-Retail shrinkage cost American businesses over 100 billion dollars last year, and the problem is getting worse.
+Retail shrinkage cost American businesses over $112 billion in 2024, and the problem is getting worse.
 Organized retail crime rings, self-checkout fraud, and employee theft are evolving faster than traditional loss prevention methods can keep up.
+The National Retail Federation's annual security survey found that 86% of retailers reported an increase in organized retail crime, with the average shrink rate climbing from 1.4% of sales in 2019 to over 1.6% in 2024.
 Enter AI, which promises to see what human eyes miss -- and never takes a day off.

 The Exposure Picture

-Loss prevention managers show an overall AI exposure of 44% with an automation risk of 34 out of 100.
+Loss prevention managers show an overall AI exposure of 44% with an automation risk of 34%.
 The BLS projects 5% growth through 2034, with a median salary of about $72,940.
 The profession is stable, but the day-to-day work is transforming rapidly.
+Compensation is rising fastest at the senior end -- regional and corporate-level loss prevention directors at major retailers now command salaries that often exceed $150,000, reflecting the strategic importance of shrinkage to retail margins that average only 3-5% to begin with.

 AI on the Store Floor